 We do not lend for the following purposes (at any LTV):

-- Business capital raising (excluding Business Buy To Let purposes).
+- Business capital raising (including Limited Company Buy To Lets)

 - Speculative purposes (includes stocks and shares, currency speculation and cryptocurrency).